valbok/mjpeg-over-http/README.md

 # Motion-JPEG over HTTP

+Streams the video from a camera using HTTP.

 HTTP streaming creates packets of a sequence of JPEG images that can be received by clients.
 Similar idea to [mjpg-streamer](https://github.com/jacksonliam/mjpg-streamer), but a bit simpler.